| Contact Us

 Registration Link Guiding Questions Session Goals

-Calculus BC / Calculus II How can we best introduce students to the concept of the Taylor series?
-How do Taylor Series link back to our understanding of the series convergence tests?
-For teachers of AP Calculus, what are the common themes of a FRQ that tests Taylor series.
-Goal #1: Provide teachers with tools and pedagogical elements to better teach this often-misunderstood concept.
-For AP teachers provided them with resources they can use for checking for understanding and assessment of the last portion of Unit 10 of the College Board CED.
+Calculus BC / Calculus II How can we best introduce students to the concept of the two types of error bounds?
+How are the Alternating Series Error Bound and the LaGrange Error bound similar?
+For teachers of AP Calculus, what are the common types of questions that appear on the AP Calculus BC exam that assess error bounds?
+This session will provide teachers with tools and pedagogical elements to better teach this often-misunderstood concept.
+Advanced Placement teachers will gain resources they can use for checking for understanding and assessment of Topics 10.10 and 10.12 in the College Board’s Course and Exam Description.
+Dual Credit teachers will gain resources that will mimic what many colleges and universities use to teach these concepts.

 Physics I (Algebra-based)